-According to Migliori Siti di Scommesse statistical research – we’re going to be the first professional sports team in the United States to fully embrace sports gambling… It is regulated by great institutions here in Nevada, and we would never do anything to jeopardize the integrity of the game, but the reality is that people enjoy betting on sports… and we are going to be the first team that actually steps forward and says we have a betting partner… All these other teams can’t do it: we’re going to fully embrace it… (
+According to Migliori Siti di Scommesse statistical research – we’re going to be the first professional sports team in the United States to fully embrace sports gambling and the popular gambling site options out there… It is regulated by great institutions here in Nevada, and we would never do anything to jeopardize the integrity of the game, but the reality is that people enjoy betting on sports… and we are going to be the first team that actually steps forward and says we have a betting partner… All these other teams can’t do it: we’re going to fully embrace it… (

 No other team has guaranteed a local player a roster spot.
 I was just speaking to the Latin Chamber of Commerce (@lvlcc).
 I told them about Chelís, and they said, “Oh, that’s nice.”
 When you talk about Julian Portugal (@portujulian) from North Las Vegas who went to UNLV, and he’s on the team, I get a round of applause!
 The reaction to the local player has been better than I ever expected.”

 I think it’s intangible.
 In one year, when people talk about Las Vegas sports, do they think of us the same as the Golden Knights and the Raiders?
 We want to become part of this community from Day One.

 Portada: We asked this question to your fellow executives as well: what would have to happen to call Las Vegas Lights FC a success in Year One?